okubax/dotfiles-1/README.md

 I use this configuration for my laptop which runs **[i3-gaps window manager](https://github.com/Airblader/i3)** (a fork of i3) on
 **[Arch Linux](https://www.archlinux.org/)**.
+Ideas mostly <del>stolen</del> copied from others and modified to fit my use, I have acknowledged some but if I'm using parts or all of your config, **THANKS!**.

 ## Dependencies